arpcard/rgi/README.rst

 License
 --------
 Use or reproduction of these materials, in whole or in part, by any non-academic organization whether or not for non-commercial (including research) or commercial purposes is prohibited, except with written permission of McMaster University.
 Commercial uses are offered only pursuant to a written license and user fee.
-To obtain permission and begin the licensing process, see `CARD website <https://card.mcmaster.ca/about>`_
+To obtain permission and begin the licensing process, see the `CARD website <https://card.mcmaster.ca/about>`_.

 Citation
 --------